shubhambhama/jetpack-compose-insta-clone/README.md

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please create an issue or submit a pull request.
 We appreciate your contributions.

-## Project Tutorial
-This project was built using the guidance of a Skillshare tutorial.
-If you are interested in learning how to build this app step-by-step, you can follow the tutorial on Skillshare.

 ## License

 >(c) 2023 Shubham Bhama